LoicGrobol/decofre/README.md

 ### Downloading ANCOR

-So far the only corpus we officially support (more in preparation, along with an easier preparing procedure).
+So far the only corpus we officially support (more in preparation, along with an easier bootstrap procedure).

 -  Clone this repo `git clone https://github.com/LoicGrobol/decofre && cd decofre`